sxross/MotionModel/README.md

   protocol.
 When you declare your columns, `MotionModel` understands how to serialize your data so you need take no further action.

 * Relations, in principle work.
-This is a part I'm still noodling over so it's not really safe to use them.
-In any case, how I expect it will shake out is that one-to-one or one-to-many will be supported out of the box, but you will have to take some extra steps to implement many-to-many, just as you would in Rails' `has_many :through`.
+They are more embedded documents similar to CouchDB or MongoDB.
+So instead of being separate tables, the embedded documents are model objects contained in a collection.

+  **Relations Are Untested**.
+This is completely experimental, but to use them, just define a column as type `:array`.
+Initializing these properly and testing them is a high priority for me, so expect it to be addressed soon.

 * Core extensions work.
 The following are supplied: